Practices for Connection, Collaboration, Rest, and Resilience

 -Your Body, Your Yoga- Bernie Clark

--The Radiance Sutras- Lorin Roche
+-The Radiance Sutras- adapted and translated by Lorin Roche

 -The Bhagavad Gita